cpq/embedded-network-programming-guide/README.md

 ### Skeleton firmware

 The first step would be to create a minimal, skeleton firmware that does nothing but logs messages to the serial console.
-Once we've done that,
+Once we've done that, we'll add networking functionality on top of it.

+**Step 1.** Start Cube IDE.
+Choose File / New / STM32 project
+**Step 2.** In the "part number" field, type "h743zi".
+That should narrow down the MCU/MPU list selection in the bottom right corner to a single row.
+Click on it, then click on the Next button
+**Step 3.** In the project name field, type any name, click Finish.
+Answer "yes" if a popup dialog appears
+**Step 4.** A configuration window appears.
+Click on Clock configuration tab.
+Find a field with a system clock value.
+Type the maximum value, hit enter, answer "yes" on auto-configuration question, wait
+**Step 5.**

 ## Implementing layer 4 - a simple web server